France Travel Inspiration

 Calanques Marseille Port Miou - France

-The Calanques of Marseille-Cassis is a French National Park on the southern coast west of the French Riviera.
-There are beaches, hiking paths overlooking the water, and many different cliffs to climb but you can also explore it from the water on a catamaran tour.
+The Calanques of Marseille-Cassis is a French National Park on the Southern coast West of the French Riviera.
+There are beaches, hiking paths overlooking the water, and many different cliffs to climb, but you can also explore it from the water on a catamaran tour from Marseille.

 If you are looking for some of the best scenery near Marseille, this National Park is the place for you!
 Whether you are exploring or just relaxing on the beach, you will see some of the prettiest views in all of France.
 The water is a vibrant blue, and it contrasts with the sandy beaches.